quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 RTT and likely it needs to be sent even less frequently.
-Ideally, an ACK_FREQUENCY frame is sent only if a relevant change in the average congestion window or RTT estimates is detected that impacts the local setting of the reordering threshold or local-selected calculation of the Ack-Eliciting Threshold or Requested Max Ack Delay.
+Ideally, an ACK_FREQUENCY frame is sent only if a relevant change in the average congestion window or RTT estimates is detected that impacts the local setting of the reordering threshold or locally-selected calculation of the Ack-Eliciting Threshold or Requested Max Ack Delay.

 It is possible that the RTT is smaller than the receiver's timer granularity,